GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (90) .md

 **Critical Failure**: You find your senses distort for just a moment as your headspace changes.
 You gain points of inebriation equal to the tier of the spell and are dazed for a number of rounds equal to the points of failure.

+#### Flameward

+**Minimum Tier**: 1

+**Casting Time**: 7 actions

+**Duration**: 15 Minutes

+**Effect**: You touch a creature or object to grant it protection against fire.
+Fire attacks against the warded creature have disadvantage.
+Additionally, it cannot be set ablaze- even by the effects of a fire attack's critical hit.
+This does not prevent molten material from melting a warded creature.

+**At Higher Tiers**: Each tier beyond minimum increases the duration by 15 minutes.

+**Critical Failure**: You touch the creature and a flash of flame jets from them, inflicting a fire attack against you.

 #### Flash Cannon

 **Minimum Tier**: 2